rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.2.4 =
+= 2.2.5 =
 * WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-The latest version comes with loading speed optimization and smart app banners.
+The latest version comes with support for Google AMP and Google Maps embedded iframes.

 == Screenshots ==